sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

 and tedious experiment” has a very high drop out rate.
 What do you suppose the odds are that this drop out is random?
 Answer: zero.
-Almost certainly the people who remain are more conscientious, more tolerant of boredom, etc., than those that leave.
+Almost certainly the people who remain are more conscientious, more tolerant of boredom, etc., than those who leave.
 To the extent that (say) conscientiousness is relevant to the psychological phenomenon that I care about, this attrition can decrease the validity of my results.